35 Free Things to Do With Kids in Orlando

 Orlando is a thrilling destination filled with plenty of activities for kids and families.
 It's, of course, most known for its attractions and theme parks, but the cost of these can add up fast.

 Included here are playgrounds, outdoor adventures, theme park bargains, and more.
-Whatever might interest you, know that your friends at Mommy Poppins Orlando will be with you throughout 2020 with updates on the best family happenings in Central Florida.
+Whatever might interest you, know that your friends at Mommy Poppins Orlando will keep you up to date on the best family happenings in Central Florida.

 At Disney Springs, families can get a Disney fix without shelling out a lot of cash.
 Admission and covered parking are free.
 Kids can cool off at the splash pad on hot days, stop by the Lego store and enjoy one of several free build areas, or take a trip to the T-Rex Café, where little ones can excavate dino fossils in the Paleo Zone.
-While there, stop by Ghiradelli’s chocolate for a free sample, and end the day with a complimentary ride on the ferry boats that travel to the parks and resorts.
+End the day with a complimentary ride on the ferry boats that travel to the parks and resorts.

 Enjoy an evening at Disney’s BoardWalk with FREE street performers, including comedians, jugglers, musicians, and more.
 Stop by Ample Hills Creamery for a free ice cream sample, and bring a picnic to enjoy along the waterfront.
 As with Disney Springs, admission and parking are free, and visitors can take advantage of Disney’s free ferry boats.
 Plus, the new Skyliner aerial gondolas can be accessed just a short walk away via the International Gateway at Epcot station.